s2n-cnit/nfvcl-ng/docs/source/topology/topology.rst

 Topology description
 ====================

-The topology is the representation of the real topology on witch the NVFCL is going to deploy the Blueprints witch are templates for NSs.
+The Topology is the representation of the real topology on witch the NVFCL is going to deploy the Blueprints witch are templates for NSs.
+Everything that is contained in the Topology is used by the NFVCL to deploy Blueprints.
+For example, when a Blueprint is deploying
+VMs, the VIM to be used is identified using the VIM data saved in the Topology.

 The topology includes information about:

-    - VIMs: this is a list of OpenStack instances used to deploy VMs.
+    - VIMs: this is a list of VIM used to deploy Virtual Machines.
 This item list should include networks NAMES that are present in the topology network list (VIM net are used to deploy VMs).
     - Networks: The list of networks available to the NFVCL.
 This list should include detailed information about networks included in every VIM in the topology collection.